Martux99/Portfolio/README.md

 I removed all sensitive information, you'll find a lot of "x" instead of them.

 # Removed Projects
 i removed some of the projects I've worked because they're internal management systems and are highly confidentials, most of them are .net projects so i'll upload some project examples I have. they are in the .net folder.
+You can find more detailed information of the projects I've already worked in production environments in my CV. if you want to talk about them we can arrange a meeting

+# Book Store
+Is a Sample of a .net MVC app using plain JS and some basic plugins like toastr, font-awesome, datatables. etc.

+# Dating App
+It is a sample of a Angular MVVM project working with a .net web api to communicate the server and the web application.
+It uses a simple repository design pattern.

 # Stij
 I developed a page to show a lot of statistics that are taken from a database, I used Google charts to do that.
 Furthermore, I also was developing a module, so it can show you a heatmap of locations, it was cancelled, though.